xcart/xcart-docs/_pages/kb_en/modules/shippingeasy/shippingeasy_module_system_requirements_and_installation.md

 published: true
 order: 110
 ---
-To be able to successfully install and use the ShippingEasy addon, you need a working copy of X-Cart 5 installed on your server.

-For correct operation, the addon requires the {% link "SEO-friendly URLs" ref_nJxrzFEZ %} feature to be enabled at your store.

-The addon can be obtained via X-Cart’s Marketplace.
+The addon ShippingEasy can be obtained via the X-Cart App Store.

 To install and enable the addon on your system, follow the general addon installation instructions.
-See {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.
+See {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

-As a result, you should have the module ShippingEasy listed in your store's Installed Addons section (**Extensions > Installed modules**).
+For correct operation, the addon ShippingEasy requires the {% link "SEO-friendly URLs" ref_nJxrzFEZ %} feature to be enabled at your store.

 _Related pages:_